Welcome to our world of interactive art, we strive to bring meaningful moments and a sense of wonder to people's lives.

 Inside the telescope exists a 3D simulation of our entire known universe.
 Pointing the telescope in any direction immediately shows us what exists in that area of space, so now we can get a greater understanding of where the planets are and where we live in the Milky Way.

-The Humble Telescope serves as an on-going reminder of how truly amazing our universe is, and how truly small we are in context.
-What better way to provoke thought and discussion concerning our existence, where we are going, and ultimately inspire us to care more about our home, Earth.
+The Humble Telescope serves as an on-going reminder of how truly amazing our universe is and how relatively small we are.
+What better way to provoke thought and discussion concerning our existence, where we are going and ultimately inspire us to care more about our home, Earth.